Type 99 Main Battle Tank

 The first 40 vehicles were delivered to the PLA in 2001, after extensive testing of the Type 98 during the 1990s.
 The vehicles were said to have had a prohibitively high production cost (estimated at 1.9 million USD in 1999), leading to limited procurement and deployment with elite armor formations.
 Estimates of how many vehicles were in service by 2008 ranged from 130 to 200, including an unknown number of Type 98s.
 It also appeared that because of the Type 99's cost that various technologies would be refitted to existing MBTs, including the Type 96 series.

-A reported variant, referred to as the Type 99A2, was trialed at the end of 2007 showing additional ERA coverage on the tank's turret.
 In February 2008, a variant, referred to as Type 99G or ZTZ-99G, with a possible independant thermal imager and a revised version of the electro-optical countermeasures system was displayed.

 A number of tanks, referred to as ZTZ-99A, were seen at the parade to mark the PLA’s 90th birthday on 30 July 2017.
 Unlike traditional Chinese tanks, the 99-style turret does not use the Soviet-style traditional oval-shaped turret, but uses welded structure of the Western-style turret.
 In the era of composite armor, the welding turret began to show advantages, because compared to the T-72 oval cast turret, welding turret favored large thickness, large angle of the composite armor module.
 The M1A2, leopard 2, Challengers and other Western third generations of tanks are precisely because the use of welding turret, established protection advantages over the T-72, T-80 tank.